Loading

 What We Delivered

-Three AR/VR training modules: (1) VR foundry safety simulation covering molten metal handling, PPE protocols, and emergency response, (2) AR-guided impeller assembly with step-by-step HoloLens overlays and torque verification, and (3) VR CNC lathe operation training with progressive difficulty levels.
-Integrated with their existing Moodle LMS for certification tracking.
+VR foundry safety simulation with PPE and emergency response.
+AR-guided impeller assembly with HoloLens torque verification.
+VR CNC lathe training with progressive difficulty.
+Integrated with Moodle LMS.

 2.8%